stuffmattdoes/how-to-code-web/README.md

 ## Intermediate Web Development: ***(coming eventually)***
 ### Adding Inquiries & Contact Forms To Your Resume Web App
-Now that you're estabished and comfortable with the ceoncepts of web development, we'll expand into intermediate territory.
+Now that you're estabished and comfortable with the concepts of web development, we'll expand into intermediate territory.
 We'll add some new features to your Resume web app which you completed in the beginner course as a vessel to continue your learning.
-We'll improve on the basics (HTML, CSS, JS), introduce the concept of libraries and frameworks, and integrate with web app services created by other companies to allow visitors to our Resume to contact us with job opportunities!
+We'll improve on the basics (HTML, CSS, JS), introduce the concept of libraries and frameworks, and integrate with other professional web app services to allow visitors to our Resume to contact us with job opportunities!

 1. Git Fundamentals
 2. More CSS